Periodic limb movements

-The concept of movement disorders following trauma to the central and peripheral nervous systems has been widely accepted.
-It has both medical and legal implications to clinicians and their patients.
-The authors of this clinical article review and provide updates on the pathogenesis, diagnosis, and management of posttraumatic movement disorders.
+The concept that movement disorders may develop following trauma to the central and peripheral nervous systems has been widely accepted.
+It has both medical and legal implications for clinicians and their patients.
+The author of this clinical article review and provides updates on the pathogenesis, diagnosis, and management of posttraumatic movement disorders.

 • Movement disorders can occur following central and peripheral nervous system trauma.

-• Tremors and dystonia are the 2 most common abnormal movements following nervous system injury.
+• Tremors and dystonia are the two most common abnormal movements following nervous system injury.

-• Pathophysiology of posttraumatic movement disorders is complex and may include but not be limited to functional reorganization and alteration of neurotransmitters.
+• The pathophysiology of posttraumatic movement disorders is complex and may include but is not limited to functional reorganization and alteration of neurotransmitters.

 • Treatments for posttraumatic movement disorders are similar to those of nontraumatic movement disorders; however, the response is variable.